Draft Meeting Minutes for September 10, 2021

 - Mr. Gilbert discussed needed upgrades to the fire irrigation pump at the old fire station.
 Also, an upgrade is needed for the panels at lift stations 4 and 6.
 He will get estimates for the upgrades at the pump stations and lift stations and present it to the Board.

 - A comparison of the meter usage for the last billing cycle of 2020 and 2021 was conducted by Mr. Gilbert.
 This compares the old meters to the new ones, to identify if those meters reflect a higher or lower usage.
+The overall result identifies an increase in reported water usage.

 B. Water Meter Changeout Program Update

-Mr. Gilbert reported that they have changed out 647 with another 139 to be done.
+Mr. Gilbert reported that they have changed out 647 meters with another 139 to be completed.
 Mr. Gilbert distributed water consumption comparisons year by year, but there was not a totaled comparison.
 He doesn’t have access to billing information, so he has usage counts only.
 The usage numbers will vary per home.

 C. Sinking Sewer Cleanout Repairs